Your Horoscope This Week: January 4 To 10

 Cancer Sun & Rising:

 As the moon moves through the week, your emotional focus shifts gently.
-The Leo Moon (Jan 4th–early Jan 6th) highlights money and self-worth, making you more aware of what feels valuable — this could be budgeting, charging your worth, or simply treating yourself without guilt.
-Midweek, the Virgo Moon (Jan 6th–8th) activates your communication sector, making it a great time for honest conversations, journaling, or clearing the air in a low-drama way.
+The Leo Moon (Jan 5th – early Jan 7th) highlights money and self-worth, making you more aware of what feels valuable — this could be budgeting, charging your worth, or simply treating yourself without guilt.
+Midweek, the Virgo Moon (Jan 7th – 9th) activates your communication sector, making it a great time for honest conversations, journaling, or clearing the air in a low-drama way.
 Just watch the tendency to over-explain; simple truths land best.

 By the weekend, the Libra Moon draws your attention home, encouraging rest, comfort, and emotional balance.
 The vibe is soft, relational, and grounding.
 This week reminds you that peace isn’t boring… it’s healing.